tdaron/zi/README.md

 ## How to build
 This project is using [nob.h](https://github.com/tsoding/nob.h) build system.

+Dependencies:
+  - libc

-The only thing needed to build Zi is a C compiler as well as SDL3 and SDL3_ttf.
+The only thing needed to build Zi is a C compiler.

 First, you must build the builder :)